 Our resilience and reconciliation pillars are inextricably linked to our Regenerative Design Framework and help us consider how regenerating buildings and shifting our economy from linear to circular can restore humans ecologically and socially and improve population health and well-being.

 Excitingly, the need to regenerate both people and nature is being seen at a government, corporate and community level.
 Mass timber, biophilic design and nature-positive projects are transforming the delivery of design, decarbonizing cities and improving community well-being.

 Some examples of regeneration in practice include:

-- The use of a hybrid mass timber structure in HDR’s Orange County Sanitation District project has not only reduced the overall weight of the structure, but also created a carbon positive structure through sequestered carbon.
-Sustainable design features include sun-shading and building orientation to maximise daylighting while reducing glare and solar heat gain; biogas energy generation and photovoltaic panels for net-zero energy use; and 100% building heating provided from waste heat of the plant operation.
+- The use of a hybrid mass timber structure in HDR’s Orange County Sanitation District project has not only reduced the overall weight of the structure but also created a carbon-positive structure through sequestered carbon.
+Sustainable design features include sun-shading and building orientation to maximize daylighting while reducing glare and solar heat gain; biogas energy generation and photovoltaic panels for net-zero energy use; and 100% building heating provided from waste heat of the plant operation.

-- A review of our Riverina Redevelopment masterplan was conducted to embed sustainable design principles such as natural ventilation, local materials and orienting each building to maximise passive design across the entire program.
+- A review of our Riverina Redevelopment masterplan was conducted to embed sustainable design principles such as natural ventilation, local materials and orienting each building to maximize passive design across the entire program.